-The Kastrupgård Collection "The Kastrupgård Collection is an old, beautiful farm surrounded by ordinary residential buildings and grocery stores, and is a memory of another time.
-Inside, they showcase contemporary art.
-I am particularly excited about their many workshops where you can learn more about the crafts of linoleum printing and woodcutting.
-Every month, they also hold a creative workshop for kids.
+"The Kastrupgård Collection is an old manor house surrounded by ordinary residential buildings and grocery stores and offers memories of another time.
+Inside, contemporary art is showcased.
+I am particularly excited about the many workshops available, where you can learn more about the crafts of linoleum printing and woodcutting.
+Every month, there's also a creative workshop for kids.
 We often take advantage of these when we visit museums with the children.
 Sensing and interacting with materials are a big part of my life.
-When I design, I work with my hands deeply engaged with the materials because I believe that human interaction is essential for successful design." →@kastrupgårdsamlingen The Kastrupgaard Collection is an art museum situated in an historic 1700' manor house of Kastrupgard in Taarnby.
-The museum presents modern and contemporary Danish art.

-Flyvergrillen (The Airplane Grill) "Flyvergrillen is an unpretentious and authentic place where you can watch planes land and take off at Kastrup Airport, buy ice cream, and enjoy fast food.
+When I design, I work with my hands and deeply engage with the materials because I believe that human interaction is essential for successful design." →@kastrupgårdsamlingen The Kastrupgård Collection, located in the historic 1700s manor house of Kastrupgård in Kastrup, is a museum featuring modern graphics and contemporary Danish art.
+Visitors can also enjoy the convenience of an onsite café.
+The Airplane Grill "The Airplane Grill (Flyvergrillen) is an unpretentious and authentic place where you can watch planes land and take off at Copenhagen Airport, buy ice cream and enjoy fast food.
 We often go there when we're hungover.
-Flyvergrillen is also interesting from an anthropological perspective.
-I am forever interested in people, and Flyvergrillen is the perfect place to observe the many different types of people who go there.
-There are suits and artistic types, workers, and groups of children from the local kindergartens.
+The Airplane Grill is also interesting from an anthropological perspective.
+I am forever interested in people, and The Airplane Grill is the perfect place to observe the many different types of people who go there.
+There are suits and artistic types, workers and groups of children from the local kindergartens.
 It also reflects something unique about Denmark.
-My husband is from England, where society is more divided by class, and when we visit his family and then return home to Flyvergrillen, it is striking how different types of people get along much better.
+My husband is from England, where society is more divided by class, and when we visit his family and then return to The Airplane Grill it is striking how much different types of people get along a lot better.
 I think this is particularly characteristic of Amager, which is one of the reasons why I like the area so much."
-Right up to the fence leading to the runways is Flyvergrillen (The Airport Grill), which has become a place for aviation enthusiasts to spot aeroplanes and a destination for many families.
+Located right next to the fence leading to the runways at the Copenhagen Airport is The Airport Grill.
+It has become a place for aviation enthusiasts to spot planes while enjoying classic Danish food.